 Thank you for generously volunteering your time as a foster home.
 Fosters are the most valuable aspect of our rescue.
-Your foster dog is lucky to have you help them begin their much deserved second chance at life!
+Your foster dog or kitten is lucky to have you help them begin their much deserved second chance at life!

 Dogs off leash

 For the safety of our rescue dogs, we have a strict policy that rescue dogs may not be let off-leash in an unfenced area while they’re in foster care.

 Let us know if you're going somewhere while fostering so we can determine the need for another foster home or not.
 If your foster dog is not spayed/neutered yet, we would not want them traveling.

 Please explore the rest of the site (it's just for you, our fabulous fosters).
 If you still have any questions, please let us know.